-- Connect a USB cable (not supplied) between the Mac and one of the USB inputs (upstream ports) on the display.
+• Connect a USB cable (not supplied) between the Mac and one of the USB inputs (upstream ports) on the display.
 Make sure the correct USB input is selected on the OSD.
-MultiProfiler will automatically select the USB connection instead of DDC/CI when the USB connection is detected. - See the README file included with the software for further information about any specific incompatibilities or issues.
+MultiProfiler will automatically select the USB connection instead of DDC/CI when the USB connection is detected.